Westlake Chemical (NYSE:WLK) Rating Increased to B- at TheStreet

-Westlake Chemical (NYSE:WLK) was upgraded by equities researchers at TheStreet from a “c” rating to a “b-” rating in a research note issued to investors on Tuesday, TheStreetRatingsTable reports.
+Westlake Chemical (NYSE:WLK) was upgraded by analysts at TheStreet from a “c” rating to a “b-” rating in a research note issued to investors on Tuesday, TheStreetRatingsTable reports.

-A number of other research analysts have also weighed in on the stock.
-Bank of America raised their target price on shares of Westlake Chemical from $65.00 to $71.00 and gave the stock an “underperform” rating in a research note on Monday, November 30th.
-The Goldman Sachs Group lowered shares of Westlake Chemical from a “buy” rating to a “neutral” rating and raised their target price for the stock from $79.00 to $85.00 in a research note on Sunday, December 13th.
-Deutsche Bank Aktiengesellschaft raised their target price on shares of Westlake Chemical from $90.00 to $104.00 and gave the stock a “buy” rating in a research note on Wednesday, January 13th.
-Royal Bank of Canada raised their target price on shares of Westlake Chemical from $68.00 to $77.00 and gave the stock a “sector perform” rating in a research note on Wednesday, November 4th.
-Finally, Morgan Stanley raised their target price on shares of Westlake Chemical from $62.00 to $75.00 and gave the stock an “equal weight” rating in a research note on Monday, December 14th.
-Three research analysts have rated the stock with a sell rating, nine have given a hold rating and five have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Hold” and a consensus price target of $69.63.
+Several other analysts have also recently commented on WLK.
+Royal Bank of Canada raised their price target on Westlake Chemical from $68.00 to $77.00 and gave the company a “sector perform” rating in a report on Wednesday, November 4th.
+Wells Fargo & Company lifted their price objective on Westlake Chemical from $95.00 to $104.00 and gave the stock an “overweight” rating in a report on Wednesday.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Westlake Chemical from $90.00 to $104.00 and gave the stock a “buy” rating in a report on Wednesday, January 13th.
+Bank of America lifted their price objective on Westlake Chemical from $65.00 to $71.00 and gave the stock an “underperform” rating in a report on Monday, November 30th.
+Finally, BMO Capital Markets boosted their price target on Westlake Chemical from $74.00 to $76.00 and gave the stock a “market perform” rating in a report on Wednesday, November 4th.
+Three analysts have rated the stock with a sell rating, nine have issued a hold rating and five have issued a buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and an average price target of $69.63.

-Westlake Chemical (NYSE:WLK) last released its earnings results on Monday, February 22nd.
-The specialty chemicals company reported $0.87 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.68 by $0.19.
-Westlake Chemical had a net margin of 5.14% and a return on equity of 4.74%.
-The business had revenue of $1.97 billion for the quarter, compared to analyst estimates of $1.96 billion.
-During the same period last year, the company posted $0.56 EPS.
-The business’s revenue was up 4.4% on a year-over-year basis.
-As a group, equities analysts forecast that Westlake Chemical will post 1.74 EPS for the current fiscal year.
+Westlake Chemical (NYSE:WLK) last announced its earnings results on Monday, February 22nd.
+The specialty chemicals company reported $0.87 earnings per share for the quarter, beating the consensus estimate of $0.68 by $0.19.
+Westlake Chemical had a return on equity of 4.74% and a net margin of 5.14%.
+The company had revenue of $1.97 billion for the quarter, compared to the consensus estimate of $1.96 billion.
+During the same period last year, the business posted $0.56 EPS.
+The company’s revenue was up 4.4% on a year-over-year basis.
+As a group, equities analysts predict that Westlake Chemical will post 1.74 earnings per share for the current fiscal year.

-Several hedge funds have recently modified their holdings of WLK.
-BlackRock Inc. lifted its position in Westlake Chemical by 0.8% in the fourth quarter.
-BlackRock Inc. now owns 1,560,473 shares of the specialty chemicals company’s stock valued at $127,334,000 after acquiring an additional 12,759 shares during the last quarter.
-Arrowstreet Capital Limited Partnership lifted its position in Westlake Chemical by 38.8% in the third quarter.
-Arrowstreet Capital Limited Partnership now owns 764,911 shares of the specialty chemicals company’s stock valued at $48,358,000 after acquiring an additional 213,779 shares during the last quarter.
-Fort Pitt Capital Group LLC lifted its position in Westlake Chemical by 0.7% in the fourth quarter.
-Fort Pitt Capital Group LLC now owns 594,132 shares of the specialty chemicals company’s stock valued at $48,481,000 after acquiring an additional 3,916 shares during the last quarter.
-Charles Schwab Investment Management Inc. lifted its position in Westlake Chemical by 2.2% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 293,274 shares of the specialty chemicals company’s stock valued at $23,932,000 after acquiring an additional 6,234 shares during the last quarter.
-Finally, Bank of New York Mellon Corp lifted its position in Westlake Chemical by 13.5% in the fourth quarter.
-Bank of New York Mellon Corp now owns 258,852 shares of the specialty chemicals company’s stock valued at $21,122,000 after acquiring an additional 30,880 shares during the last quarter.
-Hedge funds and other institutional investors own 28.19% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of WLK.
+Amundi Pioneer Asset Management Inc. grew its position in Westlake Chemical by 8.6% during the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 83,817 shares of the specialty chemicals company’s stock valued at $5,688,000 after acquiring an additional 6,624 shares during the period.
+Envestnet Asset Management Inc. grew its position in Westlake Chemical by 20.9% during the third quarter.
+Envestnet Asset Management Inc. now owns 20,069 shares of the specialty chemicals company’s stock valued at $1,269,000 after acquiring an additional 3,468 shares during the period.
+Bourgeon Capital Management LLC grew its position in Westlake Chemical by 50.0% during the third quarter.
+Bourgeon Capital Management LLC now owns 1,500 shares of the specialty chemicals company’s stock valued at $95,000 after acquiring an additional 500 shares during the period.
+Empirical Finance LLC purchased a new stake in Westlake Chemical during the third quarter valued at about $854,000.
+Finally, Keybank National Association OH purchased a new stake in Westlake Chemical during the third quarter valued at about $227,000.
+28.19% of the stock is owned by hedge funds and other institutional investors.

 Westlake Chemical Company Profile